 There are 5,000 people in Letterkenny.
 These are their problems.
 So begins every episode of the show, which is itself a reference to the sitcom's humble beginnings as a 2013 webseries called Letterkenny Problems, created by Keeso and Jacob Tierney (who recurs on the show as an aggressively closeted Evangelical pastor).
 Canadian network Crave TV picked it up for a series in 2015, and incorporated a few of the best sketches into the first season's episodes.
-In 2018, Hulu acquired exclusive American streaming rights, and just released Season 7 -- as well as the entire rest of the show -- are now streaming on the network.
+In 2018, Hulu acquired exclusive American streaming rights, and the brand-new Season 8 -- as well as the entire rest of the show -- is now streaming on the network.

 Letterkenny's "problems" are, of course, relative.
 Many of the show's plots revolve around Wayne getting into fistfights to prove himself as the toughest dude in Letterkenny and trying to find love after breaking up with his high school sweetheart at the start of the first season.
 The other members of the town include the "skids," the emo druggies who are constantly coming up with weird schemes; the "natives," the members of the local First Nations reserve who are constantly battling the hicks and the skids for turf; and the constantly losing hockey team made up of a bunch of beefy out-of-towners.
 It's perfect feel-good TV: nothing truly terrible ever happens to anyone, except for the guy who accidentally had sex with an ostrich (allegedly), and the whole town is populated by exactly the kind of man I find to generally be the best: large, charming bro doofuses.